Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/azure.md

 content_type: how-to
 ---

-Kong offers OIDC support to allow Single-Sign-on for {{site.konnect_short_name}} and the Dev Portal.
+Kong offers OIDC support to allow single sign-on for {{site.konnect_short_name}} and the Dev Portal.
 This guide shows you how to configure Microsoft Azure for Dev Portal SSO.
-See [Set up SSO with Azure](/konnect/org-management/azure-idp/) for instructions on how to enable for all of Konnect.
+See [Set up SSO with Azure](/konnect/org-management/azure-idp/) for instructions on how to enable it for all of {{site.konnect_short_name}}.

 ## Create an application in Azure